| Blog: Arnhem Highway from Darwin to Kakadu

 accommodation facilities, emergency contacts

+and useful Kakadu Parks information.
 If time allows, we advise you stay in the park

 for a 2-5 days so that the major sites can be